Anidipta/R/README.md

 # 📊 R Script for Data Analysis

-Welcome to this data analysis project!
+Welcome to Day 4 of this data analysis project!
 Below is a summary of the tasks and analyses conducted using R.

 ## 🛒 Association Rule Mining with `GrocBinary24.csv`